greaterweb/generator-edgeplate/app/templates/README.md

 ## Development Cycle

 #### Web - Working Locally
+<% if (useCordova) { %>
+There are four environments to work within.
+Local, development, production and cordova.<% } else { %>
 There are three environments to work within.
-Local, development, and production.
+Local, development, and production.<% } %>

     brew install node
     brew install imagemagick